How to Improve Your Art Style FAST: 18 Creative Drawing Exercises Every Artist Should Try

 Set a 5-minute timer and draw as many thumbnails or quick scenes as possible.

-What it improves: Quick thinking, composition, efficiency.
+What it improves: Quick thinking, composition, efficiency and stockpiling your drawing database.

-This builds your ability to create multiple ideas fast—essential for storyboarding or comics.
+This builds your ability to create multiple ideas fast & essential for storyboarding or comics.

 🧵 16.
 Texture Replication Drill